2021 Brazilian military crisis: Events

-Repercussion
+Repercussions

 Political and institutional

 The crisis was considered an attempt by Bolsonaro to increase his power over the Armed Forces.
 However, the actions of Brazil's highest military officials revealed the Armed Forces' determination to stay out of politics, demonstrating that they "do not accept authoritarianism, coups, and violation of the Constitution."
 Still, the episode caused concerns about the military's involvement in politics and the possibility of a self-coup by President Bolsonaro.
-Vice President Hamilton Mourão assured that the crisis would not generate an "institutional rupture" because the "Armed Forces will be guided by legality, always."
+Vice President Hamilton Mourão assured the public that the crisis would not generate an "institutional rupture" because the "Armed Forces will be guided by legality, always."

-In politics, opposition leaders demanded Bolsonaro's impeachment before his "authoritarian and coup delusions" became reality.
+Opposition leaders demanded Bolsonaro's impeachment before his "authoritarian and coup delusions" became reality.
 Among the congressmen of the "Centrão", the president's support base, a climate of apprehension was created, with the idea that it was necessary to maintain "vigilance."
 In the upper house of parliament, senators asked Braga Netto to provide clarification "about a possible coup plot by the president of the Republic."
 Presidential candidates for the 2022 election signed the "Manifesto for Democratic Conscience," the text of which stated that democracy was under threat and should be defended.

 The president of the Senate, Rodrigo Pacheco, considered that the exchange of commanders did not constitute a "risk of radicalism" or "threat to the institutions."
 For Pacheco, "we have a consolidated and guaranteed democracy, including by the maturity of the Forces, which understand their role and will understand that politics walks by itself."
 With a similar opinion, the president of the Chamber of Deputies, Arthur Lira, minimized the hypothesis that Bolsonaro is preparing for a "coup adventure," arguing, "There is no risk to democracy.
 Only if they kill everyone."

-On March 30, journalist Monica Bergamo wrote that "Bolsonaro breaks hierarchy to attempt self-coup after leading country into anarchy," an opinion that would be shared by Supreme Court justices.
+On March 30, journalist Monica Bergamo wrote that "Bolsonaro breaks hierarchy to attempt self-coup after leading country into anarchy," an opinion that was shared by Supreme Court justices.
 Bergamo stated that the ministers believed that the president was generating a "confusion in the military area" and that, in the face of a more acute crisis, he could "appeal to the support of military police in the states."

 President Bolsonaro declared that he acted "within the constitution" and that he had limits to decree a state of exception, stating, "When there is talk of a state of siege, I cannot decree it.
 It is the Parliament that decrees it.
 And even a state of siege, I have limits, and it is for a complicated situation, of disturbance...
 I play within the Constitution.
 For some time, some authorities are not playing within the Constitution."